 Buyers often include a contingency for a loan approval to finance a house.
 Some ask that the sale is contingent upon the sale of their own home by a specific date.
 For the sale to become final, the contingencies must usually be met or the parties must agree to nullify them.

-A major difference between the interpretation of sale pending versus under contract is that the buyer's agent typically advises his client not to hold out hope with a sale pending, but the buyer may have an opportunity to cut in on a home under contract if it has major contingencies.
+A major difference between pending and under contract is that the buyer's agent typically advises his client not to hold out hope with a sale pending.
+However, the buyer may have an opportunity to cut in on a home under contract if it has major contingencies.
 Some buyers prefer to avoid any homes with a contract in place.
 Others may get aggressive and try to cut in on a contract with contingencies, if possible.

 The key to a new buyer having a chance at a home under contract, but with contingencies, is a kick-out clause.
 Many sellers that accept a contract with major contingencies, such as the sale of the buyer's home, include this clause.
 It typically states that if another buyer's offer is accepted, the contracted buyer has a certain time period to meet the contingencies, nullify the contingencies or void the sale.

 Another major difference between the sale pending and under-contract scenarios is that seller agents will often continue to lightly market a home with a contingent contract, while they usually shut down promotion when a sale is imminent.